KCCG/shell-genomics/_episodes/06-organization.md

 # 2017_10_27
 # Created sample directories for the Data Carpentry workshop

-mkdir dc_workshop
+mkdir workshop
-mkdir dc_workshop/docs
+mkdir workshop/docs
-mkdir dc_workshop/data
+mkdir workshop/data
-mkdir dc_workshop/results
+mkdir workshop/results
 ~~~
 {: .output}

 If you keep this file up to date, you can use it to re-do your work on your project if something happens to your results files.
-To demonstrate how this works, first delete
-your `dc_workshop` directory and all of its subdirectories.
-Look at your directory
+To demonstrate how this works, first delete your `workshop` directory and all of its subdirectories.
-contents to verify the directory is gone.
+Look at your directory contents to verify the directory is gone.

 ~~~
-$ rm -r dc_workshop
+$ rm -r workshop
 $ ls
 ~~~
 {: .bash}

 ~~~
-shell_data	dc_workshop_log_2017_10_27.sh
+shell_data	workshop_log_2017_10_27.sh
 ~~~
 {: .output}

 Then run your workshop log file as a bash script.
-You should see the `dc_workshop`
-directory and all of its subdirectories reappear.
+You should see the `workshop` directory and all of its subdirectories reappear.

 ~~~
-$ bash dc_workshop_log_2017_10_27.sh
+$ bash workshop_log_2017_10_27.sh
 $ ls
 ~~~
 {: .bash}

 ~~~
-shell_data	dc_workshop dc_workshop_log_2017_10_27.sh
+shell_data	workshop workshop_log_2017_10_27.sh
 ~~~
 {: .output}

-It's important that we keep our workshop log file outside of our `dc_workshop` directory
+It's important that we keep our workshop log file outside of our `workshop` directory
 if we want to use it to recreate our work.
 It's also important for us to keep it up to
 date by regularly updating with the commands that we used to generate our results files.